JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *2 hours* begin script plans for how to teach users
  - *2.5 hours* polishing grab ball to correctly use the tangent and to highlight the trajectory to move the mouse for users
+ - *2 hours* create multi-rotation view of 4D (inspired by poly-vision), showing default view, xw, yw and zw.
+Used Cone and torus as example.
+   - also solved why cone was being unpredictable, but yet to implement in the main build.